Kentucky Wildcats football: 2016 season

+2017 season

 In the 2017 season, the Wildcats opened the season with a victory over Southern Mississippi in Hattiesburg 24–17.
 The next week, the Wildcats defeated the Eastern Kentucky Colonels in their home opener at the newly renamed Kroger Field in Lexington.
 Following a road victory over the South Carolina Gamecocks, they failed to defeat the Florida Gators, whom they had not defeated since 1986.
 This extended the longest losing streak in SEC history to 31 years.
 Responding to the criticized loss to Florida, the Wildcats defeated Eastern Michigan and Missouri at Kroger Field, improving their record to 5–1.
 Following their bye week, the Kentucky Wildcats fell to No. 19-ranked Mississippi State team on the road, 45–7.
 However, the Wildcats improved to 6–2 by defeating the Tennessee Volunteers by a score of 29–26 at Kroger Field.
 The victory over Tennessee was Kentucky's second victory since 1984 over the Volunteers, and secured bowl eligibility.
 This was followed by a 37–34 home loss to Ole Miss and a dominating road win over unranked Vanderbilt.
 The Wildcats then lost to Georgia 42–13 in Athens, Georgia.
 In their last regular season game against rival Louisville, Kentucky was beaten at home 44–17.
 Kentucky then proceeded to play Northwestern in Nashville, Tennessee in the Music City Bowl on December 29, and lost 24–23.